 Become an innovator and leader in human rights practice and/or academia with the help of the Human Rights LL.M.
 Fellowship.

 The Human Rights LL.M.
-Fellowship is jointly managed by Columbia Law School’s Human Rights Institute (the focal point of human rights work, education, critical reflection, and scholarship at the Law School) and the Office of Graduate Legal Studies (which manages the Law School’s LL.M. and J.S.D.
+Fellowship is jointly managed by Columbia Law School’s Human Rights Institute (the focal point of human rights work, education, critical reflection, and scholarship at the Law School) and the Office of Graduate Degree Programs (which manages the Law School’s LL.M., Executive LL.M., and J.S.D.
 Programs).
 Fellowships offer partial to full waivers of tuition.

 - Receive tailored career mentoring and skill development in both practice and academic scholarship from Human Rights Institute faculty, staff, and advisers.